‘Can having wealth make us happy?’

 Financial security does not depend on how much money you have, or on how little.
 It depends on whether or not you feel you could handle having no money.
 As the rest of the book explains, a big chunk of core happiness comes from feeling you can handle a situation, not from arming yourself against it.

 Don’t get me wrong.
 I’m not suggesting you get rid of your money, or that it’s bad to be rich, but don’t assume that wealth will give you financial security.
 It won’t.
 Only when you feel you could handle having no money will you feel secure.

 Click here for the enjoyable Sandcastle story with this theme in mind.

 A journalist, Katie Walsh, reported that Mr Cuff, who was on a panel of philanthropists, said he knew a couple with hundreds of millions of dollars in assets.
 When Mr Cuff suggested to the couple that they might give some of their money away they reportedly replied, “we’re worried if we give now we won’t have enough when we really need it.’

 Q. ‘Are you saying that if I am experiencing financial stress, having trouble paying bills and the like, I can still be happy?’

 Remember the two types of happiness?
 Yes, understandably you will feel stressed and anxious being in financial distress.
 That’s only natural.
 You wouldn’t be happy with a toothache either, or if your pet died.
-But core happiness is about how you feel when nothing in particular is happening: when you’re not experiencing a toothache, or when you’re not under financial stress.
-And the best way to return to your core happiness is to feel that whatever happens, you’ll handle it.
+But core happiness is about how you feel when nothing in particular is happening: when you’re not experiencing a toothache, and when you’re not under financial stress.
+And, the best way to return to your core happiness is to feel that whatever happens, you’ll handle it.
 In other words, you will still feel anxious being unable to pay bills, but if you feel you could handle having no money you will cope much better, and return to your core happiness sooner.